-Dark chocolate’s high levels of both magnesium and antioxidants, two nutrients essential for a healthy brain, make it a great food for TBI recovery.
+Dark chocolate has high levels of both magnesium and antioxidants, two nutrients essential for a healthy brain, making it a great food for TBI recovery.

 2. Fatty fish

-The omega-3 fatty acids found in certain types of fish are some of the best foods for brain injury recovery.
+Certain types of fish that contain high levels of omega-3 fatty acids are some of the best foods for brain injury recovery.

-This is because the brain is nearly 60% fat, and over half of that fat is omega-3.
-Thus, if you really want to fuel your brain’s recovery, giving it omega-3 is critical.
-Plus, your brain actually uses omega-3 to rebuild brain cells.
+This is because the brain is nearly 60% fat, and much of that fat content is omega-3 fatty acids.
+Thus, to fuel the brain’s recovery, giving it omega-3 is critical.

 Some fish that are rich sources of omega-3 fatty acids include: